-Cloth face coverings are required in public indoor locations and are recommended outdoors in large groups and crowded venues.
+As of March 12, 2022, cloth face coverings are no longer required in public indoor locations.
+They are recommended outdoors in large groups and crowded venues.
+Private businesses and organizations may still require mask use in their facilities.
 Maintaining a 6-foot distance between you and other people (social distancing) continues to be helpful, and distance should be maintained even while wearing a mask whenever possible.

 Medical providers have specific guidance on masks and personal protective equipment and should follow that guidance.